Updated 22 October 2013

 There are several parts to this application process.
 The first step is your registration of basic personal information.
-Starting Monday, 7 January, you may access the registration form.
+Starting Friday, 10 January, 2014, you may access the registration form via a link that we will post on this webpage.
 Before you register, be sure you have read the prospective action research projects, can describe the skills and strengths you would bring to those projects, and have downloaded your current academic transcript from Ecampus.
 After you register, we will send you an email with instructions on how you and your three references should submit four of the five required electronic documents.
 These documents will need to be emailed as an attachment to the unique email address we provide you with.
-The application deadline is Wednesday, 23 January, 2013 at 5 pm.
-We encourage you to begin the application process early, to ensure that all required documents, including letters of recommendations are submitted by the deadline.
+The application deadline is Tuesday, 28 January, 2014 at 5 pm.
+We urge you to begin the application process early, to ensure that all required documents, including letters of recommendations are submitted by the deadline

 1. You will email a recent (unofficial, electronic) academic transcript to firstname.lastname@example.org.
 You should access this now through Ecampus, since you will be asked to enter your current GPA when you fill out the registration form, and these GPAs must match.